 For many Florida fans, Muschamp is persona non grata already, and will remain on the outs until his teams start winning again.
 And that's fine: Fans are welcome to feel whatever they want, even if they're mostly reacting to injuries by blaming a coach.

 But those fans could do the Gators — the team, not just Muschamp and not just the players playing for him — a lot of good by turning out en masse and having a little faith in Muschamp's capacity to, as he puts it, "get things turned."
 There will be no prizes awarded for the most pessimistic or vitriolic "takes" on Muschamp et al. in the months between now and August 2014, and even being accurately negative is likely to do little more than depress both the writer and the audience.

 The best thing Florida fans can do for Florida in the near term is go to Saturday's game against Florida State and stay for all four quarters, no matter how much it hurts.
 Endure the somewhat historically inaccurate yelp.
 Sing the alma mater after the game with the band.
 Live up to the "In all kinds of weather" motto we hold dear, even under dark skies.

 And the best thing Florida fans can do in the medium term is take a deep breath and prepare for a long offseason that will feel as bad as any in Gators history.
 I tried to make this point on Sunday, but there's a lot more to UF than the football team, and this would be a great year to throw some of the passion that went to waste this fall into another team.
-Florida will play football again, and will almost certainly play better in 2014 than it did in 2013, but it does so little good to spend an offseason stewing that there's no reason to do it.
+Florida will play football again, and will almost certainly play better in 2014 than it did in 2013.
+It does so little good to spend an offseason stewing about immutable facts that there's no reason to do it.